Overview

 Microscopy lab

-The microscopy laboratory offers state-of-the-art capabilities that are used for imaging and analysis of geological materials at the microscopic scale.
-This includes petrographic and stereo microscopes, cold-cathode cathodoluminescence, and a Horiba LabRAM HR Evolution Raman microcope.
-The lab is used for research and extensively for teaching.
-Microscopy facilities are overseen by Dr. Frank Mazdab and Ms. Jennifer Weiss.
+The microscopy lab supports imaging and analysis of geological materials at the microscopic scale.
+Included are petrographic and stereo microscopes, cold-cathode cathodoluminescence, and a Horiba LabRAM HR Evolution Raman microcope.
+The lab supports both teaching and research and is overseen by Dr. Frank Mazdab and Ms. Jennifer Weiss.

 Spectral imaging lab